-See if you can beat the clock and complete the challenge in a minute!
+Now see if you can beat the clock and complete the challenge in one minute!

-How did you go, get on, succeed or manage in finding the answers?
+How did you go, get on, succeed, or manage in finding the correct answers?

 Yes, most of them were very easy, but a couple might have had you scratching your head for a moment.

 There’s always another verb

 In any sentence you write, you have a choice of verbs you can use.
 It’s one of the easiest ways to add variety to your writing.

 Mary likes chocolate.

 The boss called off the meeting.

 Can you buy some bread on your way home?

 Can you pick up some bread on your way home?